meta-logic/coq-ll/PLL/README.md

 ## Structure of the project / proofs

-We briefly describe the content (theorems and definitions) of the .v files.
+We briefly describe the content (theorems and definitions) in the .v files.
 The documentation of the library offers more detailed explanations.

 ### LL/Atoms